jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 Wasn't a fan of this - could have been a list of questions.
 Don't buy books that have ads for other stuff in them!

+### The Great CEO Within, Matt Mochary

+Wasn't particularly useful for me, only because at PostHog, we're following all the things I considered good ideas.
+If I were less experienced, this would've been very handy though.

 ## Product

 ### The Mom Test, Rob Fitzpatrick